 - rapid or irregular breathing

 - unusual fatigue

-- Work with the doctor on an effective asthma action plan.
+- Work with your parents and doctor to follow your asthma action plan.